legendsayantan/legendsayantan.is-a.dev/static/media/carry-look-ahead-adder.1ec3dd39428b32c4b624.md

 So in a general form , the logic of one single stage of carry generation would be `C(i+1) = Gi + (Pi .
 Ci)`, where i = stage id.

 ### Creation of multi-stage Carry Look Ahead Generator
 As we just saw, a One-stage Carry Look Ahead Generator circuit can perform carry generation for one bit of addition.
-But often times we need to add 4bit,8 bit carry genetation.
+But often times we need 4bit, 8 bit carry generation.
 This is why we will use multi-stage circuit.

 As we know, the carry generation logic for a single stage is `C(i+1) = Gi + (Pi .
 Ci)`.
 So, for a 2 bit addition, we will need 2 stages of carry generation.
 So, the carry generation logic for 2 bit addition would be -